 Dickinson State University

-Dickinson State University provides students, who already hold an associate’s degree in nursing, with the opportunity to earn a Bachelor of Science in Nursing (BSN) through the BSN completion program.
+Dickinson State University provides students who already hold an associate’s degree in nursing with the opportunity to earn a Bachelor of Science in Nursing (BSN) through the BSN completion program.
 Students must complete 130 credits, 64 of which are in the BSN completion program.
 The remaining 66 credits are generally transferred from the associate’s degree.
 The curriculum includes general education and nursing coursework.
 Nursing courses focus on nursing role transition, community health, clinical concepts, nursing research, and health assessment.
 Nursing majors may want to become involved on campus by joining the Nursing Students’ Association.
 Applications are due by February 1 of each year.

-Master’s in Nursing Programs in North Dakota
+Master’s in Nursing Programs

 North Dakota State University

-North Dakota State University confers of the Master of Science (M.S.) – Nurse Educator to students who successfully complete the 42 credit program.
+North Dakota State University confers of the Master of Science (MS) – Nurse Educator to students who successfully complete its 42 credit program.
 Graduate students will complete 11 credits in core courses and an additional 31 credits in the nursing educator concentration.
 Core courses consist of advanced nursing research, ethics and policy, theoretical principles of the discipline, and healthcare delivery systems, financing, and informatics.
 Concentration-specific coursework encompasses curriculum design, teaching strategies, education evaluation, pharmacology, and pathophysiology.
 A thesis is mandatory.
 Graduate students also complete two practicums during the program.
 Applications are due at least one month before the start of each semester.

 University of Mary